Lack of sales performance is always the culprit of business failure.

 Let me explain why.
 Any business is in business to satisfy customer needs.
 If things work out correctly, they can fill those needs at a value for which customers are willing to pay and at an amount that is more than the company has to spend to prepare the item for sale.
 It's that simple – nothing complex, nothing behind the magic curtain.
 Just sell something for more than it costs to make it and you're fine.

 Well, not quite.
-We all know there are numerous other factors that can and do come into play with regard to how a business operates, and it's all of these other circumstances that require the proper use of intellectual capital.
+We all know there are numerous other factors that can and do come into play with regard to how a business operates, and it's all of these other circumstances that require the proper use of know-how.

 The level of intellectual capital in any business is going to vary dramatically.
-More importantly, how the intellectual capital is ultimately used is going to determine the success or failure of a business.
+More importantly, how it is ultimately used is going to determine the success or failure of a business.

 In my role as a sales consultant, I've watched a great number of people with incredible sums of intellectual capital not being challenged at all to contribute.
 At the same time, I've watched people who are, for lack of a better phrase, "a few dollars short upstairs," making all of the decisions without any input.